zachary-page/JSC-HACK.github.io/README.md

-# JSCHACK2021
+# JSCHACK
-Website for JSCHACK 2021
+Website for JSCHACK